EU mergers and takeovers (Sept 21)

 SEPT 28

--- Private equity firm PAI Partners to acquire Dutch holiday park operator RP Group (notified Aug.
-30/deadline Oct.
-4/simplified)
+-- Private equity firm Providence Equity Partners LLC to acquire British marketing company Chime Communications plc (notified Aug.
+28/deadline Oct.
+2/simplified)

+-- Spanish builder Sacyr to acquire a 50 percent stake in Fluor Spain from U.S. engineering group Fluor Corp (notified Aug.
+28/deadline Oct.
+2/simplified)

 OCT 5